ibm-cloud-docs/cloud-infrastructure/the-classic-to-v2v.md

 {: toc-services="vpc, virtual-servers"}
 {: toc-completion-time="60m"}

-The RackWare Management Module (RMM) migration solution provides a seamless virtual-to-virtual replatforming for VMware virtual machine (VM) to {{site.data.keyword.cloud}} virtual server instance migration.
-It allows the adoption of existing capabilities of {{site.data.keyword.cloud_notm}}.
+The RackWare Management Module (RMM) migration solution provides a seamless virtual-to-virtual replatforming for VMware virtual machine (VM) to {{site.data.keyword.cloud}} virtual server instances.
 Use its intuitive GUI to move the OS, application, and data from VMware ESXi in {{site.data.keyword.cloud_notm}} classic to {{site.data.keyword.vpc_short}} virtual server instances.
 {: shortdesc}

 Follow the guide to complete a migration from VMware ESXi in {{site.data.keyword.cloud_notm}} classic to {{site.data.keyword.vpc_short}}.